FreekBes/improved_intra/README.md

 ## Full list of features
-- A fully working dark theme, which even works for staff accounts
+- A fully working **dark theme**, which even works for staff accounts
-- Customizable banners for user profiles, which are even visible to other users with the extension installed
+- **Customizable banners** for user profiles, which are even visible to other users with the extension installed
-- When a user is logged in, clicking on their location will open up a cluster map and mark their location
+- When a user is logged in, clicking on their location will open up a **cluster map** and mark their location
-- Add a link to your GitHub on your Intra profile, visible to anyone with the extension installed
+- Add a **link to your GitHub** on your Intra profile, visible to anyone with the extension installed
 - Removal of the annoying broadcasts button, which is unused by most campuses
 - An option to hide the entire Black Hole date from Intra for less stress
-- Replacement of the Black Hole for Codam students, simply showing the progress towards their monitoring system instead (formerly part of [Monitoring System Progress for Intra](https://github.com/FreekBes/codam_intra_monit_system_display))
+- Replacement of the Black Hole for Codam students, simply showing the progress towards their **Monitoring System** instead (formerly part of [Monitoring System Progress for Intra](https://github.com/FreekBes/codam_intra_monit_system_display))
 - Weekdays for agenda items
 - Color schemes for the website: change your theme color!
 - Fixed many small but annoying OCD-triggering design mistakes
-- Add small animations here and there to soothe the eyes
+- Add small **animations** here and there to soothe the eyes
 - An option to auto-equip coalition rank titles when studying at Codam
-- All your settings for the extension are synced using the 42 API, meaning it works cross-browser and without having to sign in to Google Chrome
+- All your settings for the extension are synced using the 42 API, meaning it works cross-browser and **without having to sign in to Google Chrome**
 - A few easter eggs here and there #haha